Eye of Azshara Mythic+ Guide

 You should know

 - Quake deals additional damage to anyone within 5 yards of you.
 Make sure you are at least that far apart.
-Four seconds after the quake all pre-existing quakes will erupt again dealing significant damage.
+Four seconds after the quake all pre-existing quakes will erupt again dealing significant damage (this is called Aftershock in the combatlog).

 - Gaseous Bubbles is a buff placed on you that will absorb a significant amount of damage over up to 20 seconds.
 If you don’t deplete the shield within 20 seconds it’ll deal damage to your entire party equal to how much shield was left.
 So if you’re a bit slack and still have a 1 million absorb left then you’ve caused 5 million across your party.
 The best way to remove the bubble is to follow around the blue ground effects caused by Call the Seas.
 Quake will also give you a helping hand but I’d recommend you don’t try to remove it with Ground Slam or Aftershock since they’ll likely kill you on a high key.